War and Peace – Political History Tour of Nicaragua

 DAY 06: GRANADA – MANAGUA

 Breakfast and political history tour of Granada with visits to principle sites of historical significance like the San Francisco Convent, once a garrison for William Walker in the 1850’s, then a base for the US Marines during their occupation, the convent is an indigenous art museum today.
 Other visits to trace the history of William Walker who proclaimed himself president of Nicaragua in Granada in 1856, in an failed attempt to annex Nicaragua to the United States.
 Continue to Managua for visit to the Loma de Tiscapa park, ruins of the old Cathedral and other revolutionary history current Sandinista sites of importance.
-With lodging at Hotel Los Robles.
+With lodging at select Hotel.

 DAY 07: MANAGUA